What Respect Really Means in a Relationship

 Be strong enough to admit when you’re wrong

 When you are confident in your self-worth, apologizing shouldn’t make you feel threatened.
 We all make mistakes; admitting so when it happens allows your relationship to move forward, rather than back.

 Never compromise your partner’s physical or emotional well-being.
 If your temper is out of control, seek professional help immediately.

 Understand your worth

-Self-esteem isn’t about thinking you are better than others; however, you should have an unshakeable conviction that your thoughts, feelings and physical person warrant respect.
+Self-esteem isn’t about thinking you are better than others.
+However, you should have an unshakeable conviction that your thoughts, feelings and body warrant respect.
 If you are truly convinced that you are worthy of respect, others are unlikely to doubt it.